 Fraser Mountain Hiking Trail

-The hike is moderately difficult but nothing too bad.
-Following the trail upwards, you’re lead to a lookout point that features a fire lookout and stunning views of the Fraser River.
+The hike is moderately difficult, but nothing too bad.
+Following the trail upwards, you’re led to a lookout point that features a fire lookout and stunning views of the Fraser River.
 On the way up, you’re sure to come across a variety of wildlife and maybe even get a sun tan.